AdobeDocs/cc-everywhere/src/pages/guides/review/submission_guidelines.md

 # Overview

-This section provides a set of guideslines to help you in submitting your integrtion for review.
+This section provides a set of guidelines to help you in submitting your integrtion for review.

 ## Submission guidelines